-The steps outlined on this page, beginning with step A, must be followed by any student seeking to appeal a grade.
-Student grade appeals must be processed in the regular semester immediately following the issuance of the grade in dispute (by commencement for fall or spring), regardless whether the student is enrolled at the university.
+The steps outlined here, beginning with step A, must be followed by any student seeking to appeal a grade.
+Student grade appeals must be processed in the regular semester immediately following the issuance of the grade in dispute (by commencement for fall or spring) regardless of whether the student is enrolled at the university.
 It is university policy that students filing grievances and those who are witnesses are protected from retaliation.
-Students who believe they are victims of retaliation should immediately contact the dean of the college or school in which the course is offered.
+A student who believes they are a victim of retaliation should immediately contact the dean of the college or school in which the course is offered.

-A. The aggrieved student must first undergo the informal procedure of conferring with the instructor, stating the evidence, if any, and reasons for questioning that the grade received was not given in good faith.
+The aggrieved student must first undergo the informal procedure of conferring with the instructor, stating any evidence and reasons for questioning that the grade received was not given in good faith.
 The instructor is obliged to review the matter, explain the grading procedure used and show how the grade in question was determined.
 If the instructor is a graduate assistant and this interview does not resolve the difficulty, the student may then take the problem to the faculty member in charge of the course (regular faculty member or director of the course sequence).

 The following procedure takes place after steps A, B and C (or A and C) have been completed.

-E. Final action in each case will be taken by the dean after full consideration of the committee's recommendation.
+Final action in each case will be taken by the dean after full consideration of the committee's recommendation.
 Any recommended grade changes may be made by the dean.
-The dean shall inform the student, instructor, department chair (if any), registrar and grievance committee of any action taken.
+The dean shall inform the student, instructor, department chairperson (if any), registrar and grievance committee of any action taken.